Scholarship Funds for Teachers

 The School Administrative Unit, publicly supported secondary school, or CTE Region are responsible to ensure that all eligibility requirements are met and that copies of supporting documentation are kept on file and available upon request by the Commissioner's office.

-Please use the attached form to report those eligible to the Commissioner:
+Please use the attached form to request funds for those eligible from the Commissioner:

 Department of Education